robamu/nucleo-h743zi/README.md

 ## ITM Output

+Using the ITM requires some configuration of the SWO, SWTF, ITM and DBGMCU registers.
+By default, this will be done inside the application, but you can also opt out and perform this step externally (for example with a `*.gdb` file) by passing `--no-default-features` to the build command.

 The `itm` binary target shows a simple ITM usage example.
 In order to display the output sent form the MCU, install `itmdump` first